Instructing a solicitor advocate instead of an advocate

 • unusually large expenditure.

 The advocate’s involvement would be restricted to using their specialist skills for the specialised pleading aspects of a case.
-If we sanction them on this basis the solicitor advocate can only however be paid as a solicitor of the 1989 Regulations.
+If we gave our prior approval for them on this basis, the solicitor advocate can only, however, be paid as a solicitor in terms of the 1989 Regulations

 Where we have approved the employment of counsel or where counsel may be employed without such approval, you may without reference to us, employ a solicitor advocate or an advocate.
 Any request to us should be for the employment of counsel rather than a solicitor advocate.